Recurring Payments FAQ

-Amazon Pay makes it possible for a merchant to automatically charge a payment method that is stored in your Amazon account for your future purchases and payments.
+Amazon Payments makes it possible for a merchant to automatically charge a payment method that is stored in your Amazon Payments Account for your future purchases and payments.
 Some examples include:

 - A recurring payment for a subscription

 - A recurring payment of a usage-based bill (for example, your mobile phone bill)

 - Payments for purchases you may make in the future (for example, purchases of mp3 songs or games)

 When you have authorized a merchant to automatically charge your Amazon Payments Account, and have selected a payment method, we will send you an email confirmation.
 You can modify or cancel this authorization by logging in to the “Your Account” portion of our Site (https://pay.amazon.com/us) and canceling or modifying the payment authorization listed in the “Merchant Settings” section of the Site.

 A recurring payment is a payment that occurs at regular or predetermined intervals over a specified time period.

 What should a merchant tell me before I agree to a Recurring Payment?

 When you agree to a recurring payment, the merchant must inform you of the amount of each recurring transaction, the frequency of the charge and the duration of the arrangement.

 If the payment you preauthorize will vary in amount, the merchant must provide you with an option to receive notice of the amount and the date of the charge at least 10 days in advance of the charge.
 If the merchant provides the option, you may choose to receive notice only if the amount of the recurring payment falls outside of a range to which you have agreed.